FriedbergLab/MENTHU-command-line/README.md

 apt install libcurl4-openssl-dev
 apt install libxml2-dev
 ```
 MENTHU-command-line requires a few additional R packages in order to function.
-You may need administrator or root privileges to install these packages.

 MENTHU-command-line includes a script, packageInstaller.R, to perform easy 1-step installation of the needed R packages.